 - The data types of the parameters of methods.

 Q5.
 What are the different types of Access Modifiers in C#?

 Access modifiers are keywords that specify the declared accessibility of a type or a member.
-There are five types of access modifiers:
+There are four types of access modifiers:

 - Public: There are no restrictions on accessing public members.

 - Private: There is limited access as the code is only accessible within the same class.